 1742 Ephraim Jr.moves to Stockbridge, but his only recorded activity before 1745 is a survey of a parcel of his father’s land late in 1742.

-1749 For the next several years, Ephraim Jr. is often in Stockbridge and Boston seeing to military, family, and personal business.
+1749 The General Court of Massachusetts resolves that Ephraim Jr. be allowed to claim land “on the South side of the Sheffield old line … provided the Indian inhabitants will consent to it.”
+For further detail see volume 14, chapter 164 of the Province’s Acts and Resolves.
+For the next several years, Ephraim Jr. is often in Stockbridge and Boston seeing to military, family, and personal business.
 Following a re-survey of the townships on the Hoosic River, the General Court appoints a Committee to lay out house lots in the west township, later Williamstown.
 The lots are placed on sale in 1750.

-1751 Ephraim Jr. purchases two lots in the west township but never builds on them.
+1751 Ephraim Jr. purchases two lots in the west township (later Williamstown) but never builds on them.
 In Stockbridge, Jonathan Edwards (1703-1758) is called to become leader of the church and mission, succeeding the Reverend John Sergeant, who died in 1749.
-After Edwards’ arrival in August, hostilities between him and the Williams family flare over theological issues and the management of the Indian mission and schools.
+After Edwards’s arrival in August, hostilities between him and the Williams family flare over theological issues and the management of the Indian mission and schools.

 1752 Confidence in Ephraim Sr.’s leadership in the Stockbridge community wanes and his health worsens.
 Ephraim Jr. takes over management of his father’s considerable estate in Stockbridge, and Ephraim Sr. removes to Deerfield, where he will remain until his death in 1754.

-1753 The first settlers arrive in the west township (later Williamstown).
+1753 The first settler colonists arrive in the west township (later Williamstown).

 Shortly after arriving at the military rendezvous in Albany, Ephraim Jr. learns of the defeat of General Edward Braddock on the Monongahela River.
 Comprehending the seriousness of the campaign ahead of him, he completes a new will on July 22nd and mails it to Israel Williams.
 In it, he leaves the remainder of his estate, following bequests to family members, to establish and maintain a free school in the township west of Fort Massachusetts, the future Williamstown.
 He probably had in mind a village school offering instruction at the most elementary level.

 By August, Ephraim Jr.’s regiment has marched north to the “Great Carrying Place” on the upper Hudson, later called Fort Edward, and thence to a camp on the shores of Lake George.
-On September 8th, Ephraim Jr., in command of 1,000 soldiers and 200 Indians, is sent back to Fort Edward to assist the troops there in protecting the supply base from the French who have been sighted in the area.
-On the road, the company is ambushed by 1,400 French and Indians- Ephraim Jr. is shot and killed.
+On September 8th, Ephraim Jr. in command of 1,000 soldiers, and Mohawk sachem “King Hendrick” Theyanoguin (also known as Hendrick Peters), leading 150 Indians, are sent back to Fort Edward to assist the troops there in protecting the supply base from the French who have been sighted in the area.
+On the road, the company is ambushed by 2000 French and Indians; Ephraim Jr. and Theyanoguin are both killed.